tracim/tracim/doc/setting.md

 ## LDAP ##

-To use LDAP authentication, set `auth_type` parameter to `ldap`:
+`Tracim` is able to authenticate users via `LDAP`.
+To enable this feature, start by setting the authentication type as follow:

     auth_type = ldap

-Then add LDAP parameters
+Then add these `LDAP` parameters:

     # LDAP server address
     ldap_url = ldap://localhost:389